ErinMorelli/em-beer-manager/README.md

 *by Erin Morelli*

-Catalog and display your beers with WordPress.
-Integrates very simply with Untappd for individual beer checkins.
+Manage your beers with WordPress.
+Integrates simply with Untappd beer checkins.
 Great for everyone from home brewers to professional breweries!

 ### Overview ####